 If you’ve ever been on the hunt for a house, then you know the struggle.
 My husband and I are looking to move soon, and it’s been so crazy.
-Add on being a blogger, college student, and mother, I am constantly busy.
-Since I have very little time for anything else, any tools that help make my bullet journal life easier are essential.
+Add on being a blogger, college student, and mom, I am constantly busy.
+Since I’ve had very little time for anything else, any tools that help make my bullet journal life easier are essential.

 Plus, you can find almost all of these on Amazon, so if you’re a Prime member, you can even get FREE 2-day shipping!
 (Not a Prime member?
 Click here for a 30-day free trial!)

 Don’t have a bullet journal yet?
 Click here to start one today!

 1. Stencil Kit